 - Storage buildings

-The stuff that is usually found blowing around on sidewalks, in the streets, and in yards.
+#1 TrashThis becomes a problem when it is found blowing around on sidewalks, in the streets, and in yards.

-City Ordinance 523.03: To place litter (solid waste or recyclables) in containers so as to prevent it from being carried or deposited by the elements or passer by upon any street, sidewalk, public place, or upon private property.
+City Ordinance 523.03: Place litter (solid waste or recyclables) in containers so as to prevent it from being carried or deposited by the elements or passers by upon any street, sidewalk, public place, or upon private property.

 IPMC 2012 Code section 304.3: House numbers are to be 4 inches high and 0.5 inches wide.
 Easily legible numbers are essential for rapid response of emergency personnel.